gadget-inc/templates/usage-subscription-template/README.md

 ## Missing features

 - Free plan support
-- Separate billing and main app page
-- Shop wrapper does not redirect a user to the billing page if there is no plan selected
 - Validating plan record inputs (ex. currency codes)
 - Better frontend UI for billing page
 - Custom plan support for shops with special agreements